HHH880/requirement-analysis/README.md

 Stakeholders review and approve the SRS to confirm accuracy and completeness.

 Validation helps prevent errors and misunderstandings before the design and development phases begin.

+Types of Requirements.
+1. Requirement Gathering

+Definition:
+This phase involves collecting all the information about what the users and stakeholders expect the booking management system to do.
+It focuses on understanding their goals, challenges, and required system features.

+Functional Requirement Examples:

+Users should be able to create, view, edit, and cancel bookings.

+The system should allow customers to search for available dates, rooms, or services.

+Admins should be able to manage user accounts and view all booking records.

+Non-Functional Requirement Examples:

+The system should respond to booking queries within 3 seconds.

+The platform must be accessible 24/7.

+The interface should be user-friendly and compatible with both desktop and mobile devices.

+2. Requirement Elicitation

+Definition:
+This step involves interacting with stakeholders to uncover their actual needs, preferences, and expectations for the system.
+The goal is to clarify and refine requirements that may not be immediately obvious.

+Functional Requirement Examples:

+The system should send automated confirmation emails after a successful booking.

+Users should receive SMS notifications for booking updates or cancellations.

+The system should generate monthly booking reports for management.

+Non-Functional Requirement Examples:

+Notification delivery must occur within 10 seconds after any booking action.

+The system should handle at least 500 concurrent users without performance degradation.

+The interface language should be easy to read with clear labels and error messages.

+3. Requirement Documentation

+Definition:
+All gathered and elicited requirements are documented clearly in a structured format such as a Software Requirements Specification (SRS).
+This document serves as the official reference throughout the project.

+Functional Requirement Examples:

+The system must maintain a booking history for each customer.

+The admin should be able to export booking data in CSV or PDF formats.

+The payment module must integrate with PayPal and credit card options.

+Non-Functional Requirement Examples:

+The system should maintain data security through encryption.

+Backup and recovery processes should be automated daily.

+The SRS document should use clear, consistent terminology understandable by both technical and non-technical stakeholders.

+4. Requirement Analysis and Modeling

+Definition:
+In this stage, requirements are examined for completeness, conflicts, and feasibility.
+Models or diagrams (like use case or data flow diagrams) are created to visualize system behavior and data movement.

+Functional Requirement Examples:

+When a user submits a booking request, the system must check for availability before confirming.

+The system should prevent double-booking of the same resource at the same time.

+Admin dashboards should display real-time booking statistics.

+Non-Functional Requirement Examples:

+The database should support fast retrieval of records (less than 2 seconds per query).

+The system architecture should be scalable to accommodate future modules like promotions or loyalty programs.

+The system should comply with data privacy standards such as GDPR.

+5. Requirement Validation

+Definition:
+Validation ensures that all documented requirements correctly represent stakeholder expectations and that the system is practical and testable.
+It often involves reviews, prototypes, and stakeholder approvals.

+Functional Requirement Examples:

+Test cases should confirm that users can successfully create, modify, and cancel bookings.

+Validate that payment transactions are correctly recorded and receipts are issued.

+Confirm that booking notifications are sent as expected.

+Non-Functional Requirement Examples:

+Verify that the system performs efficiently under peak load conditions.

+Ensure that the system’s interface is intuitive and error messages are user-friendly.

+Validate that the system maintains at least 99.9% uptime.